felixtram/swaggerDocGen/README.md

 For example, using command line navigate to the dist folder.
 Run $ python -m SimpleHTTPServer 8080
 go to localhost:8080 in browser to see the results.

+swagDocs/slate has the markdown used to generate html and css using slate.
+To run install slate.
+Replace the file included with slate at the location source/index.html.md with file from swagDocs/slate/index.html.md from this repo.
+Host with middleman or vagrant to view sample.